 You can also add apple, pears, fresh sugar cane or dried fruits if you like.

 In a large Ola (pot) add all your fruits and cover with water.
 The fruit should be cut up into bite sized pieces so it can be enjoyed with the ponche upon serving.
 Simmer over low heat.

 Add the cinnamon sticks and piloncillo, sampling along the way for sweetness and cinnamon level.

 Remove cinnamon once desired flavor is attained so it doesn't start to break up.

-Cook until the fruit is tender.
+Cook on low until the fruit is tender.
 Aprox 1-2 hours.

 Serve hot and enjoy!

 Tip.
-As you serve the ponche you can add more water as it will keep pulling the flavors from the fruit, you may need to add an additional piloncillo to maintain the sweetness.
+As you serve the ponche you can add more water as it will keep pulling the flavors from the fruit, you may want to add additional piloncillo to maintain the sweetness.
 Provecho!